 Project Background: The Government of West Bengal is planning to implement "West Bengal Major Irrigation and Flood Management Project (WBMIFMP)" with the objective of augmenting water supply in the canal distribution network, improving irrigation management to ensure sustainable conjunctive use of water resources in the DVC command area in the State and reducing impact of flood and drainage congestion in the Lower Damodar Sub-Basin by various structural measures.
-The project will be implemented by Irrigation and Waterways Department (IWD) in the districts of Purba (East) & Paschim (West) Bardhhaman, Bankura, Hooghly and Howrah districts of the State.
-The project has four components, i.e., (1) Component A: Irrigation Management, (2) Component B: Modernization of Irrigation Infrastructure, (2), (3) Component C: Flood Management and (4) Component D: Project Management.
+The project will be implemented by Irrigation and Waterways Department (IWD) in the districts of Purba (East) & Paschim (West) Burdwan, Bankura, Hooghly and Howrah districts of the State.
+The project has four components, i.e., (1) Component A: Modernization of Irrigation Infrastructure, (2) Component B: Irrigation Management, (3) Component C: Flood Management and (4) Component D: Project Management.

 Need of Land and Relocation: The project activities such as embankment strengthening, desilting and flood wall construction will be taken up in the existing structures and within the right-of-way / river bed.
-So, no additional private land is required for the project purpose and portion of embankment situated on private land will be purchased as per Government Order for land purchase by Govt. of West Bengal.
+So, no additional private land is required for the project purpose and no land acquisition is proposed under the project.
 But, the embankment / the right-of-way has been encroached upon in many places and structures are existing on the identified working zones which may be impacted due to project activities.
 Majority of such structures, by different structural categories, are constructed by the encroachers and squatters who are likely to be impacted apart from the structures existing on legal lands.
 The project does not require additional land beyond the land already in possession of the government.
+Further, permanent acquisition of land in terms of provision of LARR Act, 2013 or direct purchase of land as per prevailing policy of the Government of West Bengal will not be required.
 The project activities have been designed and planned to create the least obstruction / interference on the land and other assets of people as well as various utility structures, lying in the vicinity of working zone.